Climate Smart Missoula

 Caroline Lauer, former Program Director

-Caroline has moved over to Missoula County as Climate Resilience Coordinator.
-We are lucky to continue to work with her on myriad project including Climate Ready Missoula, Building(s) for Future, and more.
+Caroline has moved over to Missoula County and is now their Climate Action Program Manager.
+We are lucky to continue to work with her on myriad project including Climate Ready Missoula, 100%Clean Electricity for Missoula, Building(s) for Future, and more.

 Picture